Smoothed Separable Nonnegative Matrix Factorization: Smoothed VCA

-It also allows SVCA to be more tolerant to a misspecified value of $p$.
-For example, assume a very simplistic scenario where there are $n = r p'$ data points and no noise, with exactly $p'$ data points close to each endmember (that is, all data points are pure).
-For $p < p'$, one does not leverage optimally the presence of multiple pure pixels.
-On the other side, as soon as $p$ is larger than $p'$, ALLS will perform rather badly because it will average $p'$ data points close to a vertex and $p-p'$ data points corresponding to another vertex.
-If instead one takes the median, the algorithm remains able to extract the endmembers for any $p < 2p'$.
-In practice, as we will show in Section~\ref{sec:nex}, using the median performs significantly better on real data sets.
+\item Instead of averaging $p$ columns of $X$ at each step, we will also consider taking their median.
+This allows SVCA to be much more tolerant to non-Gaussian noise, such as gross corruptions and outliers, which are often present in HSI.
+While in the presence of Gaussian noise, using the average might in principle lead to the best unmixing results, the choice of a different aggregation function might still be appealing on real world data sets, in which the linear mixing model is not always perfectly accurate.
+In this context, other aggregation functions might be more robust to the model imperfections (this is for instance the case in HSI, where the data sets sometimes exhibit spectral variabilities -- an aggregation function enabling to reduce the pure pixel variabilities impact would be appealing).
+Using the median also allows SVCA to be more tolerant to a misspecified value of $p$.
+For example, assume a scenario where there are exactly $p'$ data points close to each vertex.
+For $p < p'$, one does not leverage optimally the presence of multiple pure data points.
+On the other side, as soon as $p$ is larger than $p'$, ALLS will perform rather badly because it will average $p'$ data points close to a vertex and $p-p'$ data points potentially far away.
+If instead one takes the median, the algorithm remains able to extract the vertices accurately for any $p < 2p'$.
+In practice, as we will show in \cref{sec:nex}, using the median performs significantly better on real data sets.

 \end{enumerate}

 Note that SVCA has the same computational cost as VCA, SPA and ALLS, namely $\mathcal{O}(r \text{nnz}(X))$ operations.